 Still, for many kids, it's well worth the work.
 For older kids and teens who have more trouble sticking to the rigors of such a strict diet, there's also a mounting body of evidence that a somewhat less restrictive version known as the "modified Atkins" can work just as well.

-And researchers like Dr. Joshi are constantly refining.
-There's a growing movement to study the effectiveness of keto on neurological conditions from autism to brain tumors, though so far, says Dr. Joshi, the research isn't strong enough to recommend it.
-Currently, Dr. Joshi is studying the long-term effects of keto on the microbiome of the gut.
+And researchers around the country and at Children's Colorado are constantly refining the recommendations.
+There's a growing movement to study the effectiveness of keto on neurological conditions from autism to brain tumors, though so far, says Oliver, the research isn't strong enough to recommend it.

 "This diet completely changes the mechanism of energy," she says.
 "It affects every cell in the body."